 Also known as Highway 112, spend an afternoon driving the 34.5-mile scenic byway between Conway to Lincoln.
 There are numerous places to pull over and take in the incredible mountain views.

-There are several smaller-scale amusement parks that are great fun for younger kids- Santa's Village, Story Land, Fort Jefferson Fun Park, and Whale's Tail Water Park.
+There are several smaller-scale amusement parks that are great fun for younger kids- Santa's Village, Story Land, and Whale's Tail Water Park.
 Pick one and spend part of a day indulging the kids in good old-fashioned carnival rides!

 Alpine Slide and Mountain Coasters

 Polly's Pancake Parlor

 Polly's Pancake Parlor is a Franconia institution- serving incredible made-to-order pancakes with fresh New Hampshire maple syrup!
 Diners can choose from 5 different kinds of pancake batter and four different kinds of toppings, and your waitress will prepare your pancakes three at a time (so they are always served hot when you are ready to eat them!).